gtk-rs/lgpl-docs/glib/vendor.md

 a floating reference to a new double `Variant` instance
 <!-- impl Variant::fn new_fixed_array -->
-Provides access to the serialised data for an array of fixed-sized items.
+Constructs a new array `Variant` instance, where the elements are of `element_type` type.

-`value` must be an array with fixed-sized elements.
+`elements` must be an array with fixed-sized elements.
 Numeric types are fixed-size as are tuples containing only other fixed-sized types.

 `element_size` must be the size of a single element in the array.